 Most readers read for two reason: for fun or for learning.
 Often times it is a mix of both, and we choose books that are both fun to read and that teach us something new.
 Books take us to a world and a place where we might not go otherwise.

 It is one of the things that I have loved about reading since I was a kid.
 Books take me to places that I would never be able to go to.
 They let me feel like I was experiencing things I never would have otherwise.

 Books also challenge us.
 They challenge us to learn new things.
 They challenge us to think outside of the box and outside the small world we tend to live in.

 They help us travel to new places and cultures.

 When my reading life gets a little dull and boring, I know it is time for a new challenge.
 Something to inspire me to read outside of my normal reading box.
-One of my current challenges is to read a nonfiction book about every state in the United States.
+One of my recent challenges was to read a nonfiction book about every state in the United States.

-I do not have strict rules for my challenge except that it has to be a nonfiction book that takes place in a specific state.
-I am looking for books that teach me about the state, the culture of it, and the people that make it what it is today.
+I did not have strict rules for my nonfiction books for every state challenge except that it had to be a nonfiction book that takes place in a specific state.
+I looked for books that taught me about the state, the culture of it, and the people that make it what it is today.

 I hope this inspires you to read more and to learn about the world around you!